GET IN TOUCH

 As provided by the Australian Competition & Consumer Commission’s Scamwatch, an example of a standard inheritance scam letter – see the inheritance scam letter here.

-Another type of inheritance scam is done using a fraudulent will.
+Another type of inheritance scam is carried out using fraudulent documents.
 With the ability of the Wills, Estates and Succession Act to cure imperfect documents into valid wills, it can be quite difficult to detect these types of scams.
-Usually, a fraudulent will is handwritten and lacks the witness signatures required of a valid will.
+Usually, a fraudulent will is handwritten and lacks witness signatures.
 The difficulty arises because the courts can cure an invalid will that does not meet the usual requirements into a valid will.
 The only way to know the will is invalid is if a person is certain that the named testator was not the one who wrote the document.
 It can be difficult and incredibly time-consuming to prove whether or not a document was written by a particular person.

 To prevent being involved in inheritance scams, understand that you will never have to pay out-of-pocket for estate administration or estate inheritances.
 The estate is responsible for paying any fees or taxes that arise from the estate.